open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 the processor MAY do either of the following:

 - Export the next batch immediately when the ongoing export completes.
-This behavior SHOULD be chosen when the next batch export was triggered by `ForceFlush`.
+This behavior SHOULD be chosen when the next batch export was triggered by reaching `maxExportBatchSize` spans in the queue or when`ForceFlush` is called.
 - Export the next batch `scheduledDelayMillis` after the ongoing export completes.

 In any of the above cases, if the queue is empty the processor MAY export